 To view Dr. Gary S. Smith’s book on Amazon, please click here.

-THE CENTER FOR VISION & VALUES DEPENDS ON THE SUPPORT OF READERS LIKE YOU.
+THE INSTITUTE FOR FAITH AND FREEDOM DEPENDS ON THE SUPPORT OF READERS LIKE YOU.
 DONATE TODAY.

 - Our Life’s Work: Reflections on the Super Bowl - February 7, 2019

 - V&V Q&A: A History of Christianity in Pittsburgh - December 18, 2018